pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

       Blob names for output and input.
 This layer can take multiple input blobs and produce the corresponding number of output blobs.
-The feature dimensions (the product of the first 3 dimensions) of all input blobs should be the same, but they could potentially have different batch sizes (the 4th dimension).
+The feature dimensions (the product of the first N-1 dimensions) of all input blobs should be the same, but they could potentially have different batch sizes (the last dimension).

 .. class:: LRNLayer